 National monuments protect "existing rights," including private property rights.
+Depending on the specific boundary of the proposed national monument, 1 - 2% of the total acres are owned by private individuals, and 2 - 8% are corporately owned.
 Our coalition will work closely with private landowners to determine final boundaries.
 If owners of private inholdings do not support the national monument, we will redraw the boundary to avoid that area.